krristi427/ReactionBot/README.md

 ## About The Project

 This is a simple Bot built for distributing roles to users in a Discord Server (also known as Guilds).
 The general Idea is that someone can use a slash command, provide the necessary parameters listed below and hit enter.
-The Bot will then send a fancy message as a reply and the users can react with some emoji to get a corresponding role.
+The Bot will then get the available roles in the server, send a fancy message as a reply and the users can select their desired role from a dropdown menu.
-If the users react with an emoji not listed in the mesage, or the role you provided doesn't exist in the current Server, nothing happens.
+This guarantees that a valid role in the server is selected and avoids frequent errors caused by misspelled words.

 The command is `/arr` and it has the following parameters: